smrealms/wiki-data/rules.md

 |175-199 | 480 days (16 months) |
 |200+ | Indefinite Ban |

 Points removal: Your account is on probation double the length of your ban.
-If you ban was 2 days, then you are on probation for 4 days after that.
+If your ban was 2 days, then you are on probation for 4 days after that.
 Once you are no longer on probation, you will lose 1 point every week after that.

-Webboard Ban times are up to the admin/moderator who requested the ban.
+Webboard ban times are up to the admin/moderator who requested the ban.

 # Appealing